-Let it Go – 10 things to stop worrying about in 2019
+Let it Go – 10 Things to Stop Worrying About in the New Year

 Is it even possible to stop worrying?